nhost/hasura-backend-plus/docs/guide.md

 curl -d '{"email":"real@emailadress.com", "password":"StrongPasswordNot1234"}' -H "Content-Type: application/json" -X POST http://localhost:3000/auth/register`
 ```

-You can however add some safeguards and limitations to the registration process.
-More information is available in the [registration configuration chapter](configuration.md#registration)
+You can however add some safeguards and limitations to the registration process like email verification, constraints on emails and passwords, or setting additional registration fields from your custom database schema.
+More information is available in the [registration configuration chapter](configuration.md#registration).

 ## Login